Lessons from India’s most funded startups in 2017

 Angel funding: $25 million in 2017.

-Competing directly with Slack, but with lower costs and more features, Flock has developed product they hope will capture the attention of large companies and become a single-stop substitute for the constant switching between e-mail, Skype, and other common office communication tools.
+Competing directly with Slack, but with lower costs and more features, Flock has developed a product they hope will capture the attention of large companies and become a single-stop substitute for the constant switching between e-mail, Skype, and other common office communication tools.
 Brought to life by successful entrepreneurs and brothers Bhavin Turakhia and Divyank Turakhia, the enterprise collaboration platform promises to tap into a profitable and relatively untapped market.

 Flock secured $25 million this year on top of $20 million in initial funding in 2016.
 However, the impressive $45 million funding spree came straight from the two brothers’ pockets, who have amassed a $1.4 billion fortune building, running and selling several successful tech startups.